Aditya181-del/SQL-case-study-1/README.md

-# 🧠 SQL Business Intelligence Case Study – Retail Data Analysis (Feb 2024)
+# 🧠 SQL Business Intelligence Case Study – Retail Data Analysis (Jan 2025)

 This project showcases a **real-world SQL case study** involving data analysis over three structured tables: `FACT`, `PRODUCT`, and `LOCATION`.
 The goal is to derive business insights from sales, marketing, and inventory data using core and advanced SQL techniques.